mgupta70/literature/README.md

 # literature-
-Repo contains my documentation of literature review on different topics of my interests
+Repo contains brief documentation of literature review on different topics of in AI/ML